Disenfranchised Grief: Recognizing Unrecognized Grief

 - You can’t use the usual forms of grief expression: for example, you cannot attend a funeral, publicly declare your feelings, wear mourning clothes, etc.

-- You face the lack of social support: you can’t get the time off to recover or feel sympathy or compassion from others.
+- You face a lack of social support: you can’t get the time off to recover or feel sympathy or compassion from others.

-- You’re overwhelmed by intense emotions: you can feel pain, despair, apathy due to loss and at the same time anger, guilt, confusion, shame concerning your experiences because of social oppression.
+- You’re overwhelmed by intense emotions: you can feel pain, despair, and apathy due to loss, and at the same time, anger, guilt, confusion, and shame concerning your experiences because of social oppression.

 - You’re doing an enormous amount of work to suppress emotions: you’re forced to cope with grief inside yourself and not show it because of the rejection of others.

 - You have a sense of disconnect from your loss: the result is a feeling of numbness and hollow emptiness that can be felt in all facets of life.

 Grief is overwhelming.
 And disenfranchised grief makes going through this difficult transition even more challenging.
 Regardless of the reactions of others, it’s important for you to express your feelings as you need it, when you need it, and for how long.